JohnnyMorganz/StyLua/README.md

 	</h1>
 </div>

-An opinionated code formatter for Lua 5.1, Lua 5.2 and [Luau](https://roblox.github.io/luau/), built using [full-moon](https://github.com/Kampfkarren/full-moon).
+An opinionated code formatter for Lua 5.1, 5.2, 5.3, 5.4 and [Luau](https://roblox.github.io/luau/), built using [full-moon](https://github.com/Kampfkarren/full-moon).
 StyLua is inspired by the likes of [prettier](https://github.com/prettier/prettier), it parses your Lua codebase, and prints it back out from scratch, enforcing a consistent code style.